GoogleChrome/chromium-dashboard/README.md

 - Locally, the `/feature` list pulls from prod (https://www.chromestatus.com/features.json).
 Opening one of the features will 404 because the entry is not actually in the local db.
 If you want to test local entries, modify [`templates/features.html`](https://github.com/GoogleChrome/chromium-dashboard/blob/0b3e3eb444f1e6b6751140f9524a2f60cdc2ca5d/templates/features.html#L181-L182) to pull locally and add some db entries by signing in to the app (bottom link).
 Make sure to check the "sign in as admin" box when doing so.
 Note that you can also simply go to `http://127.0.0.1:8080/` instead of `localhost` to pull locally.

+#### Blink components

+Chromestatus gets the list of Blink components from a separate [app running on Firebase](https://blinkcomponents-b48b5.firebaseapp.com/blinkcomponents).
+See [source](https://github.com/ebidel/blink-components).

 #### Seed the blink component owners

 Visit http://localhost:8080/admin/blink/populate_blink to see the list of Blink component owners.